 So much has been written about the “socialization” question.
-In fact, with homeschooling becoming far more accepted over the past several years than it was when many pioneers began in the ’80s, the socialization question has been largely laid to rest.
+In fact, with homeschooling becoming far more accepted over the 10 years than it was when many pioneers began in the ’80s, the socialization question has been largely laid to rest.

 Yes, children who have been educated at home generally fit just fine into society — many times finding it easier to adjust than their public-schooled counterparts.

 But there is a question that needs to be addressed.
 The premise is found in this quote by Dr. Ruth Beechick:

 “[Your answer is] like other answers I hear, where home schoolers say that their children have church activities and team and club activities and so forth.
 And I think it’s fine to give these answers that your critics understand.
 But I can’t help wondering if most home schoolers don’t feel they’re playing a little game here with the larger society.

 To meet the question in this fashion is in a sense agreeing with the world that children need many hours of association with their age mates, and saying that home schoolers provide those hours just as schoolers do.